leroy-merlin-br/mongolid-laravel/README.md

     ),
 ```

+You may optionally provide a 'connectionString' key to set a fully-assembled connection string, this will override all other connection options.

 > **Note:** If you don't specify the key above in your `config/database.php`.
 The MongoLid will automatically try to connect to 127.0.0.1:27017 and use a database named 'mongolid'.

 <a name="basic-usage"></a>